Rotator Cuff Injury Treatment in Seattle, WA

 Schedule an Appointment for Rotator Cuff Treatment

 If you’re dealing with a rotator cuff injury in the Seattle area, contact shoulder surgeon Samuel Koo, MD, MPH today to schedule an appointment.
+Dr. Koo performed over 375 shoulder surgeries last year alone, so you know you’ll be in experience hands.
 Give us a call at (425) 823-4000 or request an appointment through our secure online form.
 Our office is located in Kirkland, just a short drive from Redmond, Bellevue, and Seattle.